Rethinking Jailbreak Detection of Large Vision Language Models with Representational Contrastive Scoring: Experiments

 \subsubsection{Further Analysis}

-\paragraph{Ablation Studies.} We conducted several ablation studies to validate our design choices.
-First, we empirically validate our choice of using the last-token hidden state.
-Comparisons against mean pooling and last-5-token aggregation reveal that the last-token representation captures the sharpest safety signals, whereas aggregation methods dilute discriminative performance.
-Furthermore, our experiments confirm that the learned, safety-aware projection significantly outperforms standard PCA and no dimensionality reduction.
-We also show that our methods are robust to hyperparameter choices, such as the clustering strategy in MCD, and the value of $k$ in KCD.
-Finally, our sensitivity analysis confirms that both dataset clustering ($\alpha$) and safety separation ($\beta$) are essential in the loss term $\mathcal{L}$ in \cref{sec:feature_projection}; setting either to zero results in a marked performance degradation.
-The framework demonstrates robustness to weight variations, with optimal performance consistently observed at an $\alpha:\beta$ ratio of approximately 1:5, which we adopt for all main experiments.
-The detailed results and figures for these ablations are provided in \cref{app:ablation}.
+\paragraph{Ablation Studies.} We conducted several ablation studies to validate our design choices in RCS.
+First, we show our choice of using the last-token hidden state, compared against mean pooling and last-5-token aggregation, best captures the safety signals, whereas aggregation methods dilute discriminative performance (\cref{app:token_aggregation}).
+Furthermore, our experiments confirm that the learned, safety-aware projection significantly outperforms standard PCA and no dimensionality reduction (\cref{app:dimension_reduction}).
+We also show that our methods are robust to hyperparameter choices, such as the clustering strategy in MCD (\cref{app:mcd_clustering}) and the value of $k$ in KCD (\cref{app:k-value}).
+Finally, our sensitivity analysis (\cref{app:sensitivity_hyperparam}) confirms that both dataset clustering ($\alpha$) and safety separation ($\beta$) are essential in the loss term $\mathcal{L}$ in \cref{sec:feature_projection}; setting either to zero results in a marked performance degradation.
+RCS also demonstrates robustness to weight variations, with optimal performance consistently observed at an $\alpha:\beta$ ratio of approximately 1:5, which we adopt for all main experiments.